Bell boots for horses

 - How about cleaning?
 Rubber is super easy – rinse and go!
 Some of the fabric ones can also be tossed in the washer.
-There are also a few styles out there where the fabric is essentially the loop part of the velcro, which is great for fitting but awful for stickers and burrs.
+There are also a few styles where the fabric is essentially the loop part of the velcro, which is excellent for fitting but awful for stickers and burrs.
 These can also be tossed in the washer.

 - How do you need them to fit?
-Most of the rubber-type bell boots are uniform the whole way around, so they can twirl about your horse’s pastern.
+Most rubber-type bell boots are uniform the whole way around so that they can twirl about your horse’s pastern.
 These also usually come in a few sizes, so you can grab a pair that covers to the ground to protect those shoes.
-There are also some great bell boots that have a little rounded nubby thing that fits snugly into the back of the pastern to prevent spinning (like the bell boot above).
-I have found that these bell boots are great for the heels, but not so great to cover the backs of the shoes.
+Some great bell boots have a little rounded nubby thing that fits snugly into the back of the pastern to prevent spinning (like the bell boot above).
+I have found that these bell boots are great for the heels but not so great for covering the backs of the shoes.
 If you buy them to cover the shoe, you usually end up with a pair that’s too big and will spin, even with that little rounded thingy.

 These are easy, simple, and don’t twist around.

 These bell boots are high-tech and designed for maximum heel protection.